estebanrodriguez28/qr-code-component/README.md

 ### Useful resources

-- [Centering Div](https://dev.to/amoreno/3-ways-to-center-a-div-in-css-that-actually-work-30ge) - This helped me for to center a div with flexbox using viewport.
+- [Centering Div](https://dev.to/amoreno/3-ways-to-center-a-div-in-css-that-actually-work-30ge) - This helped me to center a div with flexbox using viewport.
 Blog posts like this are really helpful.
-- [Centering Div Mistake](https://blog.devgenius.io/why-your-flexbox-isnt-centering-the-hidden-css-mistake-beginners-make-98baa3738588?gi=a693f27c081c) - This article helped me understand why the card was not being centered vertically on the page.
+- [Centering Div Flexbox Mistake](https://blog.devgenius.io/why-your-flexbox-isnt-centering-the-hidden-css-mistake-beginners-make-98baa3738588?gi=a693f27c081c) - This article helped me understand why the card was not being centered vertically on the page.
 Explained you need to add a height to the flex container.
-- [Figma to Code] (https://www.frontendmentor.io/articles/figma-for-developers-how-to-work-with-a-design-file-m6CZKZ1rC1) - Article for converting Figma designs into code
+- [Figma to Code](https://www.frontendmentor.io/articles/figma-for-developers-how-to-work-with-a-design-file-m6CZKZ1rC1) - Article for converting Figma designs into code

 ### AI Collaboration

-Describe how you used AI tools (if any) during this project.
-This helps demonstrate your ability to work effectively with AI assistants.

 - I wrote this code mostly myself, using resources like w3schools for finding css and html like how to make a div into a card
 - I did use Claude for trying to understand why the spacing in Figma was different than the padding I put to make the ui match.
 I also asked why when I set a div to 100vh and set a background color there is still some white space which is where I learned about the built in margins for every web page.